 How long is long?

-Consider these examples
+Consider these examples:

-He can do this by adding a few extra minutes to his weekend run (the longest run he does each week) until he hits 30 minutes.
-He might only be aiming to do 3 miles, rather than Andrea’s 20, but the weekend long runs are serving the same purpose for each runner, relative to their ability.
+He can do this by adding a few extra minutes to his weekend run each week until he hits 30 minutes.
+He might only be aiming to do 3 miles, rather than Andrea’s 20, but the weekend long runs are serving the same purpose for both runners: Extending their endurance.

 The positives from doing long runs well are not just an improved physiological capacity for endurance, and increased resistance to the damage caused by running, but a psychological preparation for covering the distance required in an event.
 Given the above, long runs are an important part of any training plan.

-Integrating long runs into your training
+Integrating long runs into your training plan

 For example, there is a big difference between:

-- Running 15 miles the day after a 10K race, and running it after a couple of rest days;
+- Running 10 miles the day after a hard race – vs – running it after a few days of rest;

 This is why it is important to consider your long run in the context of the other runs in your plan, plus your training history.
 Unfortunately there’s no easy formula to work this out, but with experience you can develop a feel for what is right for you.